 As a result of the very definable work that a listing REALTOR® does for a mere posting, the traditional commission-based remuneration is giving way to a comparatively smaller “pay in advance” flat fee.
 We have seen this MLS® System Access fee as low as $295 by real estate marketing package firms [in addition to their marketing package of $995 + photography] This service fee compensates only the listing REALTOR®, and the buyer's REALTOR® is still left to be paid for their services.
 While Canadian sellers have been relucatant to pay lower-priced, paid in advance full-representation real estate services, there seems to be a small movement to embrace this "no representation" route.
 Unfortunately, sellers have been reluctant to ask for FULL representation and guidance throughout the entire process for only a few hundred dollars more -- again, through an upfront, non-refundable fee (and a portion paid on the sale.)
 Many sellers only believe (or have been misled) that their only other option is to take the traditional route of paying a higher compensation through a commission based on if, and when, their home sells (i.e. the paying of commission is contingent upon the sale).
 Note one of the basic rules of commerce: the higher the risk of getting paid, the higher the compensation that should be expected.

-Occassionally "Mere Postings" offer little - or sometimes effectively no - compensation to the REALTOR® that eventually brings the buyer.
+Occassionally "Mere Postings" offer little, or sometimes effectively no (i.e. $1.00), compensation to the REALTOR® that eventually brings the buyer.
 They either expect the buyer to pay their own way in the process, or they expect the buyer to instruct their REALTOR® to negotiate it directly from the seller.
 Unfortunately, based on experience, this hurts the seller's chances for a successful sale.
 Of course the buyer and the seller - both - have the option to negotiate their own real estate service fees with their own REALTOR®: Always has been this way, always will be this way.
 Anyone saying any differently is just plain wrong.
+It should be stressed that by putting the listing into the MLS® System the seller has already agreed to pay a commission to the agent bring the buyer (but the amount is up for negotiation).

 Because the vast majority of home purchases are completed with a mortgage as financing, when presented with this situation, a buyer will often instruct their REALTOR® to not even show them homes that the seller has not offered adequate compensation to the REALTOR® that they are using.
 The reason: If the seller won't pay an adequate compensation, then the amount required by their REALTOR® will have to come out of the money they had reserved for their down payment.
 This would force them to buy a lesser home that may not fully meet their needs.
 Or it would require an "all cash" purchaser - which limits the marketability of the home.
 To some, it may appear that the buyers' REALTORS® have made the business decision not to show "mere postings" or other private sales since there is a small uncertainly that they may not get paid unless they sue either the seller or, unfortunately, their own client for payment for the real estate services performed.
 Oftentimes, buyers' REALTORS® expect a premium in their fees due to the extra work that's inevitably involved in dealing with a private seller or "Mere Posting."